 The Legal Helpline provides safety planning and crisis support, legal options and information, county-specific step by step filing procedures, and critical legal and social services referrals to any caller regardless of geographic location.
 Callers that request free legal representation complete an intake form, which is reviewed with an attorney who determines eligibility.

 The Legal Helpline opened in 1986 as the Crisis Line for Legal Advocates for Abused Women.
 In 2012, Legal Advocates for Abused Women merged with Crime Victim Center.

-We offer free legal representation for Adult and Child Order of Protection hearings for victims of abuse in the following Missouri counties: St. Louis City, St. Louis County, St. Charles County, Jefferson County, Lincoln County, and Franklin County.
+We offer free legal representation for Adult and Child Order of Protection hearings for victims of abuse in the following Missouri counties: St. Louis City, St. Louis County, Jefferson County, Lincoln County, Washington County, Warren County, and Franklin County.

 Eligibility guidelines address the needs of the poor and the “working poor” and clients receive on-going advocacy and support while the protective order is in effect or until an end to services is requested.
 Specialized services are provided for immigrants and refugees.

 Volunteer attorneys are an important component and significantly increase the number of clients that can be served.
 Crime Victim Center's Managing Attorney works closely with Thompson Coburn, other law firms, Washington University School of Law Civil Justice Clinic, St. Louis University Legal Clinics and other local partners who provide pro bono legal representation for legal clients.